 Remember that many back ache conditions will resolve on their own.
 If this occurs while in treatment of some type, the therapy might enjoy the distinction of providing a cure.
 However, statistics show that the condition would have resolved even if the patient had never sought out the honored treatment.
 The benefit of a cure may have been coincidental to the therapy.

 If the pain is truly coming from a specific and accurately diagnosed anatomical condition, then surgery might be an effective cure for the problem.
 Modern back surgery has improved light years and can truly perform miracles.
+However, there is always the risk of surgical complications or a poor result.
+Even successful surgery is a nightmare to endure.
+The recovery time is no fun either.

 Spinal decompression is a recommended non-surgical option which has shown excellent results for alleviating the symptoms of some forms of structural back pain, including selected arthritic conditions and a host of disc pathologies.